Setouchi Triennale 2025 Art Tour

 Azumi Setoda

-Embark on your last cruise, through the serene waters of the Seto Inland Sea with another exclusive chartered cruise from Setoda.
+Embark on your final cruise through the serene waters of the Seto Inland Sea with an exclusive chartered journey from Setoda.

-The present shrine dates from the 12th century and the harmoniously arranged buildings reveal great artistic and technical skill.
-The shrine plays on the contrasts in colour and form between mountains and sea and illustrates the Japanese concept of scenic beauty, which combines nature and human creativity.
+Experience the serenity of Miyajima, home to the iconic floating torii gate of Itsukushima Shrine.
+One of Japan’s three most scenic spots and a World Heritage Site, the shrine dates from the 12th century with harmoniously arranged buildings revealing great artistic and technical skill.
+The shrine plays on contrasts between mountains and sea, illustrating the Japanese concept of scenic beauty that combines nature and human creativity.

 Overnight at your hotel